huggingface/blog/ryght-case-study.md

 Recognizing how fast paced and ever changing the AI landscape is, Ryght sought out Hugging Face as a technical advisory partner early in their journey via the [Expert Support Program](https://huggingface.co/support).

 ## Overcoming challenges, together

+> ##### *Our partnership with Hugging Face's expert support has played a crucial role in expediting the development of our generative AI platform.
+The rapidly evolving landscape of AI has the potential to revolutionize our industry, and Hugging Face’s highly performant and enterprise-ready Text Generation Inference (TGI) and Text Embeddings Inference (TEI) services are game changers in their own right. - [Johnny Crupi, CTO](https://www.linkedin.com/in/johncrupi/) at [Ryght](http://www.ryght.ai/?utm_campaign=hf&utm_source=hf_blog)*

 In the rapidly evolving domain of AI, Ryght faced several challenges as they set out to build their generative AI platform.